johnnyji/esint-config-johnnyji/README.md

 `npm i -D eslint-config-johnnyji`

-Install eslint dependencies:
+Install as a dev dependency along with eslint dependencies:
-`npm i -D eslint eslint-plugic-react eslint-plugin-babel`
+`npm i -D eslint-config-johnnyji eslint eslint-plugin-react eslint-plugin-babel babel-eslint`

 Create a `.eslintrc.js` file in the root of the project directory: